pmonasse/microCurv/README.txt

 Limitations
 -----------
 The program extracts bilinear level lines at half-integer values (0.5, 1.5, etc).
 This can be modified (constant 'offset'), but it is important that the quantization avoids initial image levels (since iso-level sets can be quite complex at these levels).
-It is mandatory that all level lines are closed.
-For this, put a constant level along the image boundary.
-The programs put a 0 gray level.
-Calling the function 'extract' (which LLTree constructor does) without satisfying this requirement exposes to a crash.